Connecting a Wi-Fi Enabled Dash Cam to a Smartphone

 3. All the existing Wi-Fi connections on your smartphone must be cancelled or forgotten

 Your smartphone can only connect to 1 x Wi-Fi signal at a time.
 So if your phone is already connected to your home or work Wi-Fi, you will not be able to connect to your Dash Cam.
 Likewise, if you are connected to your Dash Cam and your home Wi-Fi has not been disabled, your smartphone will search and try to connect to your home Wi-Fi.
 This can override the Dash Cam Wi-Fi connection and cause drop outs or connection problems.
 Disable all your existing Wi-Fi connections on your phone before connecting to your Dash Cam.

-4. Ensure the Android “Smart Network Switch” or the iOS “Wi-Fi Assist” is switched OFF
+4. Ensure the Android “Smart Network Switch or Adaptive Wi-Fi (newer Android versions)” or the iOS “Wi-Fi Assist” is switched OFF

 For iOS users, disable your Wi-Fi Assist:

 *If you cannot find iPhone Wi-Fi Assist under Settings > Mobile, see if it is under Settings > Cellular